-Actinic keratoses (also referred to as solar keratoses) are sun induced spots that carry a risk of progressing to become a skin cancer.
-Actinic keratoses appear as white or red flaky spots in chronically sun exposed areas.
+Actinic keratosis (also referred to as solar keratosis) are sun-induced spots that carry a risk of progressing to become skin cancer.
+Actinic keratosis appear as white or red flaky spots in chronically sun-exposed areas.
 While some people might have a few distinct lesions, others may have ‘field actinic damage’ meaning that an entire area is covered with numerous lesions.
 Treatment is not always necessary and is usually guided by patient factors.

 Types of skin cancer

 Basal cell carcinoma is the most common type of skin cancer encountered by dermatologists.
 They come in a variety of different forms and not all BCCs appear or are treated the same way.
 While some BCCs appear as a red pimple-like growth, others, like superficial BCCs, can appear as a red, flat, scaly patch of skin.
 Superficial BCCs can be treated with non-surgical options.
 Morpheic BCCs (also known as sclerosing and infiltrating BCC) are unique in that they may have a scar-like appearance and can grow ‘roots’ in the skin making it more difficult to treat.

 Squamous cell carcinoma is another common type of skin cancer.
 Squamous cell carcinomas differ in how quickly they grow and how aggressive they can be.
 Less commonly, SCCs may grow into surrounding nerves.
 Squamous cell carcinomas on the lip and ears can be more concerning as they are more prone to spreading to other parts of the body.